-Joshua E. Liebman represents clients in high-stakes litigation arising out of a wide variety of business relationships and commercial transactions, but focuses his practice on real estate disputes, soft intellectual property matters, and professional negligence defense.
-Josh also has substantial experience representing clients in the live music and live event space, as well as in the direct sales and gaming industries.
+Joshua E. Liebman represents clients in litigation arising out of business relationships and commercial transactions including real estate, soft intellectual property, and employment disputes.
+He is co-chair of the Partnership and Closely Held Corporation Disputes practice group.
+Josh has substantial experience representing clients in the live music and live event space, as well as in the direct sales and gaming industries.

 Josh graduated from Tulane University, New Orleans, in 1998 and from Loyola University Chicago School of Law, Magna cum Laude, in 2004.
 While attending law school, Josh served as the Research Editor of the Loyola University Law Journal and was named best respondent in the 2003 Niagara International Moot Court Competition.